MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-enhanced-sla.md

 > [!NOTE]
 >
 > Enhanced SLAs created in the web client have been deprecated and replaced with Unified Interface SLAs.
 For more information on deprecation, see [SLAs in web client are deprecated](deprecations-customer-service.md#slas-in-web-client-are-deprecated).
-It is recommended to migrate the enhanced SLAs created in the web client to Unified Interface.
+We recommend migrating the enhanced SLAs created in the web client to Unified Interface.
 For more information on migrating SLAs, see [Migrate SLAs](migrate-slas.md#migrate-slas).

 1. [!INCLUDE[proc_permissions_custsvcmgr_sysadmin_and_customizer](../includes/proc-permissions-custsvcmgr-sysadmin-and-customizer.md)]